-Pharmacists have been assigned to Warrior Transition Clinics to provide close medication management support in order to optimize the use of psychotropic and pain medications while reducing risks.
+Pharmacists have been assigned to Warrior Transition Clinics to provide close medication management support to optimize the use of psychotropic and pain medications while reducing risks.

-Successes with medication management in Warrior Transition Clinics led to expansion pilots at division Brigade Combat Teams (BCTs) to aid providers in communication with Soldiers and Commanders, ultimately enhancing patient safety and optimizing medical care.
+Successes with medication management in Warrior Transition Clinics led to expansion pilots at division Brigade Combat Teams, or BCTs, to aid providers in communication with Soldiers and commanders, ultimately enhancing patient safety and optimizing medical care.